 Transportation Service Stakeholder Roles/Responsibilities Incident Management (Traffic) City of Lawrence Operate network surveillance equipment including CCTV cameras and vehicle detection for detection and verification of incidents on city streets.
-Operate network surveillance equipment including CCTV cameras and vehicle detection for detection and verification of incidents on city streets.
+Operate DMS for the distribution of incident information to travelers on the roadway.
 Responsible for the dissemination of traffic related data to other centers and the media.
-Operate dynamic message signs for the distribution of incident information to travelers on the roadway.
 Responsible for coordination with other traffic operations centers and emergency management agencies for coordinated incident management.
 Coordinate maintenance resources for incident response.
 KDOT Operate network surveillance equipment including CCTV cameras and vehicle detection for detection and verification of incidents on KDOT routes.
-Operate dynamic message signs and highway advisory radio for the distribution of incident information to travelers on the roadway.
+Operate DMS and HAR for the distribution of incident information to travelers on the roadway.
+Responsible for the dissemination of traffic related data to other centers and the media.
 Responsible for coordination with other traffic operations centers and emergency management agencies for coordinated incident management.
 Coordinate maintenance resources for incident response. КТА Operate network surveillance equipment including CCTV cameras and vehicle detection for detection and verification of incidents on the turnpike.
-Operate dynamic message signs and highway advisory radio for the distribution of incident information to travelers on the roadway.
+Operate DMS and HAR for the distribution of incident information to travelers on the roadway.
+Responsible for the dissemination of traffic related data to other centers and the media.
 Responsible for coordination with other traffic operations centers and emergency management agencies for coordinated incident management.
 Coordinate maintenance resources for incident response.
 Municipalities Operate network surveillance equipment including vehicle detection for detection and verification of incidents on municipal streets.
 Responsible for the dissemination of traffic related data to other centers and the media.
 Responsible for coordination with other traffic operations centers and emergency management agencies for coordinated incident management.
 Coordinate maintenance resources for incident response.